 Several weeks later the father denies making the statement, claims he wasn't given the two weeks notice and now is having his attorney press a motion to adjudge the mother in willful contempt and to either fine her or sentence her to the ACI to teach her a lesson.
 The father has apparently expressed directly to the child that this is precisely what he is doing to the mother but as he has done in the past, he will take the stand in court and make a vehement and convincing denial that he ever said anything.

-Without question I have not difficulty expressing that I have no respect or compassion for fathers who act in such a destructive manner more than a decade after the divorce is over.
+I have no difficulty saying that I have no respect or compassion for any parent who acts in a destructive manner to the opposing parent or their child, to say little of those who do so more than a decade after the divorce is over.
 However, it is even more troubling to know that the attorneys who represent this man do so under the guise that they are protected by the Rhode Island Rules of Professional Conduct.
-In circumstances such as these an attorney is not prevented from taking on such a case nor are they curbed from their zealous advocacy for their client, but rather the Rhode Island Rules of Professional Conduct actually impose a duty of zealous advocacy on the attorney for any matter that he or she chooses to undertake, provided there is an arguable basis in fact, in law, or by a reasonable argument for he modification of existing law.
+In circumstances such as these an attorney is not prevented from taking on such a case nor are they curbed from their zealous advocacy for their client, but rather the Rhode Island Rules of Professional Conduct actually impose a duty of zealous advocacy on the attorney for any matter that he or she chooses to undertake, provided there is an arguable basis in fact, in law, or by a reasonable argument for the modification of existing law.

-A Rhode Island Divorce or Family Law attorney may then, if he or she finds any arguable basis whatsoever, no matter how small, must advocate zealously for the rights of his or her client if he or she undertakes the representation of the client in the matter.
+A Rhode Island divorce or family law attorney if he or she finds any arguable basis for the client's position must advocate zealously for the rights of his or her client if he or she continues to undertake the representation of the client in the matter.

 The most troubling factors here are two-fold.
-First, as attorneys we have the right to refuse cases.
+First, as attorneys, we have the right to refuse cases.
 This is our livelihood and we may accept and reject the cases we want to handle.
-So, in the first instance it becomes a matter of choice to the attorney.
+So, it becomes a matter of choice for us as attorneys.
 Now, it is perhaps understandable that an attorney might first undertake a client in what appears to be a noble, warranted or just cause at a time when the attorney is not aware of all the facts and circumstances.
-In these instances I believe it would be improper to refer to those attorneys as either disreputable or as "legal whores" as has been mentioned as the topic of this blog article.
+In these cases, I believe it would be improper to refer to those attorneys as either disreputable or as "legal whores" as has been mentioned as the topic of this blog article.

 The difficulty arises as to the reputation and character of the attorney when he or she continues to represent a client who, although he or she may have an arguable claim, is not injured by the alleged wrong and is simply raising the issue to injure another party.